Openness about Policy Violations

 This proposal explicitly does not set or change any policies about assignment, allocation or revocation of these resources.

 New policy text

 The RIPE NCC is the membership organisation that manages the shared public resources of IP addresses and Autonomous System Numbers in its service region.
-This policy requests the RIPE NCC to publish statistics on complaints about resources.
+This policy makes complaints about delegated resources more visible.
 It also specifies a separate list that documents all reclaimed resources.

 1. Transparency on reported policy violations